AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/basic-handling.md

 ## Tools Panel {#tools-panel}

-In the **Tools** panel has a side panel containing a range of categories, that group together similar consoles.
+The **Tools** panel has a side panel containing a range of categories, that group together similar consoles.
 The **Tools** consoles provide access to several specialized tools and consoles that help you administer your websites, digital assets, and other aspects of your content repository.

 ![Tools panel](assets/basic-handling-tools.png)